-Recognizing the importance of the continuation of subsistence uses of the UCH by False Pass residents and that no harvest from UCH has occurred since 2009, a small but limited hunt would give False Pass residents an opportunity for continuation of customary and traditional practices and to pass cultural knowledge to the younger generation.
+Recognizing the importance of the continuation of subsistence uses of the UCH by False Pass residents a small but limited hunt would give this community an opportunity for continuation of customary and traditional practices and to pass cultural knowledge on to the younger generation.
+False Pass residents harvested three caribou in 2018 and appreciated this opportunity.
 Only residents of False Pass, as determined through the Section 804 analysis, would be eligible for this hunt.
 Harvest data from the period in which the UCH was open to harvest (1997-2009) shows that harvest by False Pass residents was less than two animals per regulatory year.
 Given the difficulty of accessing the area frequented by the herd, harvest is anticipated to remain low.

-In 2016, a population estimate put the UCH at approximately 334 animals, which is about 30% of the lower threshold of 1,000 animals recommended by the State for this island population of caribou.
+In 2016, the last UCH population estimate was approximately 334 animals, which is about 30% of the lower threshold of 1,000 animals recommended by the State for this island population of caribou.
+The slight increase in the number of caribou counted during the parturition surveys and minimum count of 413 animals in 2018 indicate the population is between 400-500 caribou.
 The UCH population appears to have stabilized and may be increasing slightly.
-Given that the UCH has experienced wide population fluctuations in the past and given their susceptibility to extirpation by a stochastic event, the harvest quota should not exceed 3 bulls, or approximately 1% of the population.
+Given that the UCH has experienced wide population fluctuations in the past and given their susceptibility to extirpation by a stochastic event, the harvest quota should not exceed 4 bulls, or approximately 1% of the population.
+Furthermore, registration hunts do not generally limit the number of permits issued, as was requested by the proponent, so allowing for a quota of up to 4 bull caribou to be harvested rather than setting the number of permits should allow for maximum hunting opportunity.